StackExchange/dnscontrol/README.md

 See [dnscontrol-action](https://github.com/koenrh/dnscontrol-action) or [gacts/install-dnscontrol](https://github.com/gacts/install-dnscontrol).

-## Deprecation warnings (updated 2024-03-25)
+## Deprecation warnings (updated 2025-11-21)

 - **REV() will switch from RFC2317 to RFC4183 in v5.0.**  This is a breaking change.
 Warnings are output if your configuration is affected.
 No date has been announced for v5.0.
 See https://docs.dnscontrol.org/language-reference/top-level-functions/revcompat
-- **NAMEDOTCOM and SOFTLAYER need maintainers!** These providers have no maintainer.
+- ** NAMEDOTCOM, OPENSRS, and SOFTLAYER need maintainers!** These providers have no maintainer.
 Maintainers respond to PRs and fix bugs in a timely manner, and try to stay on top of protocol changes.
+Interested in being a hero and adopting them?
+Contact tlimoncelli at stack overflow dot com.

 ## More info at our website